 Like the people who followed the Pharisees, the people following Stanton’s teachers have given their freedom of conscience over to them—not unlike Esau selling his birthright—and thus put themselves in bondage to them.
-And yes, “teachers” at Stanton are an exact replica of the ”rabbis” of Jesus’s day in a very real sense, since “rabbi” just means “teacher,” and their sole purpose is to interpret the will of God for the people.
+And yes, “teachers” at Stanton are an exact replica of the “rabbis” of Jesus’s day in a very real sense, since “rabbi” just means “teacher,” and their sole purpose is to interpret the will of God

 This bondage to the opinions of fallible humans is expressed by “seeking counsel” from the religious authorities–the teachers–not just in major decisions, like who you can date or marry, or where you can move, but also in everyday decisions, like what activities are acceptable for parents to let their kids take part in, whether you can have a glass of wine at a restaurant with your wife, or what clothing you can wear (without getting rebuked or looked down upon, at least).

 In short, every decision in life must be run through the “counsel” of these self-appointed “rabbis.”
 In the first century, this was expressed by asking the rabbis if they should tithe their spice rack, or how long was a sabbath day’s journey, and if it’s “work” to help your ox out of a ditch.
 Now, it’s expressed by asking the rabbis if a family vacation is OK, or if one can go into another church’s meeting place for a wedding, or whether women can wear ankle bracelets.
 And the list goes on.
 And don’t think you can speak out against this rabbi class without repercussions.
 Remember, your right to hold your own conscience sacrosanct—to stand or fall before God alone—has been handed to the rabbis.
-You’ve sold that birthright for a bowl of soup, or pretended “unity.”
+You’ve sold that birthright for a bowl of soup, or some pretended unity.